ohsiha/2020/luento/0304/PITCHME.md

 ## HATEOS

-<blockquote><p>Hypermedia As The Engine Of Application State (HATEOAS) is a constraint of the REST application architecture that distinguishes it from other network application architectures.</p>
+<blockquote style="font-size: smaller;"><p>Hypermedia As The Engine Of Application State (HATEOAS) is a constraint of the REST application architecture that distinguishes it from other network application architectures.</p>

 <p>With HATEOAS, a client interacts with a network application that application servers provide dynamically entirely through hypermedia.
 A REST client needs no prior knowledge about how to interact with an application or server beyond a generic understanding of hypermedia.</p>